mohoff/Crozon/README.md

 Crozon
 ======

 A minimal Ghost theme for photos.
-*Screenshot below*
+Written for Ghost version 1.0.

 ## Motivation